 Career Tracks

-An undergraduate degree in business management can be a path to careers in management, sales, human resource management, insurance, banking, real estate and risk.
+An undergraduate degree in business management can be a path to careers in management, sales and marketing, human resource management, project management, management consulting, and many other roles in a wide range of industries such as retailing, insurance, manufacturing, banking, real estate, temporary staffing, and many others.
 Alumni also are pursuing a master of business administration or other related graduate degree after gaining work experience to reach the highest levels of business management.

 Recent graduates work as a financial associate, business analyst, executive team leader, marketing manager, investment banking financial analyst, lawyer, financial representative, team coordinator for the Defense Department, associate financial representative, account manager, investment management, special agent criminal investigator, operations financial analyst, research coordinator, tax associate, business banker, real estate agent, recruiter and consulting analyst.